 Being a landlord is a complicated endeavor.
-Here is a list of the ten most common legal mistakes that landlords make, and tips on how to avoid falling into these traps yourself.
+Here's a list of the 10 most common legal mistakes that landlords make, and tips on how to avoid falling into these traps yourself.

 1. Asking Discriminating Questions

 2. Failure to Make Disclosures to Prospective Tenants

-Every state has different requirements, but common disclosures include the following: notice of mold when the landlord knows or has a reason to believe that it exists, information about a state's sexual offender registry, notice of sex offenders that live in the area if the landlord has actual knowledge, and disclosure of recent deaths that occurred in the rental unit.
+Every state has different requirements, but common disclosures include the following: notice of mold when the landlord knows/ has reason to believe that it exists, information about a state's sexual offender registry, notice of sex offenders that live in the area if the landlord has actual knowledge, and disclosure of recent deaths that occurred in the rental unit.
 Federal law requires that a landlord disclose whether the rental unit contains lead-based paint if the property was built before 1978.

 3. Using Illegal Provisions in a Rental Agreement

-A residential lease agreement should not contain provisions that violate state and/or federal laws.
+A residential lease agreement shouldn't contain provisions that violate state and/or federal laws.
 A landlord should avoid the legal mistake of placing discriminatory conditions in a rental agreement, or those that require the tenant to waive the right to a refund of a security deposit or the right to sue the landlord.
 An illegal provision may result in landlord liability for monetary damages.

 4. Failure to Provide a Safe Environment